-This water heater can cause low-level exposure to some of the substances included in the Act.
-This product is certified to comply with a maximum weighted average of 0.25% lead content as required in some areas.
+This appliance can cause low-level exposure to some of the substances included in the Act.

 IMPORTANT DEFINITIONS

 - Qualified Installer: A qualified installer must have ability equivalent to a licensed tradesman in the fields of plumbing, air supply, venting and gas supply, including a thorough understanding of the requirements of the National Fuel Gas Code as it relates to the installation of gas fired water heaters.
 The qualified installer must have a thorough understanding of this instruction manual. - Service Agency: A service agency also must have ability equivalent to a licensed tradesman in the fields of plumbing, air supply, venting and gas supply, including a thorough understanding of the requirements of the National Fuel Gas Code as it relates to the installation of gas fired water heaters.
 The service agency must also have a thorough understanding of this instruction manual, and be able to perform repairs strictly in accordance with the service guidelines provided by the manufacturer. - Gas Supplier: The Natural Gas or Propane Utility or service which supplies gas for utilization by the gas burning appliances within this application.
 The gas supplier typically has responsibility for the inspection and code approval of gas piping up to and including the Natural Gas meter or Propane storage tank of a building.
 Many gas suppliers also offer service and inspection of appliances within the building.